dask/dask/docs/source/scheduler-overview.rst

 Debugging parallel code can be difficult, as conventional tools such as ``pdb`` don't work well with multiple threads or processes.
-To get around this when debugging, it is recommeneded to use the synchronous scheduler found at ``dask.async.get_sync``.
-This runs everything serially, allowing it to work well with ``pdb``.
+To get around this when debugging, we recommend using the synchronous scheduler found at ``dask.async.get_sync``.
+This runs everything serially, allowing it to work well with ``pdb``:

 .. code-block:: python